This tutorial will help you in setting up your WhatsApp message notifications if you wish to hide the preview content.

 Generally, all these notifications are received on the device with a preview of few predefined characters by the application developer.
 There can be a case, but it’s rare these days, where developers do not include preview content.
 All application notifications preview some initial content by default, whether it is text content or any image.
 Also, the preview content can be either text of the message or a generic message from the app.

 Showing preview content on notification is not managed by iOS.
-Having said that, it means you cannot control the preview settings from iPhone settings page.
-It is the responsibility of app developer.
+Having said that, it means you cannot control the preview settings from the iPhone settings page.
+It is the responsibility of an app developer.
 Therefore, WhatsApp has own settings page from where preview content can be managed.
 In the iOS settings, there is three types of settings.
 You can select when you want to show the notification, always, when locked or never.
 This flow is different in Android, where you can manage to hide notification from the Android OS page.

 WhatsApp has both, iPhone as well as Android, versions with a feature where users can hide the preview content when a notification pops up.
 In such a case, only the sender of the message will be displayed.
 For example, in WhatsApp if you receive a message from a person then only the name of the person will appear.